Finite torsors over strongly $F$-regular singularities: Traces of quotients by finite group-schemes

 \subsection{Initial properties of the trace}

-Let us commence by recalling the situation we want to generalize from the field-theoretic case: let $L/\kay$ be a finite field extension and $G$ a finite discrete group acting (on the left) by $\kay$-endomorphisms on $L$.
-If $K\subset L$ denotes the fixed subfield, then the extension $L/K$ is Galois with Galois groups $G$ if and only if $G$ acts faithfully on $L$.
-This at the same time is equivalent to $\Tr_{L/K}$ being nondegenerate and having $[L:K]=o(G)$.
-We obtain the following analog of this principle as the main result of this section. \begin{theorem}[Nonsingularity of the trace characterizes torsorness] Let $G/\kay$ be a finite group-scheme.
-A $G$-quotient, say $q\:Y \to X$, is a $G$-torsor if and only if it is locally free of rank $o(G)$ and $\Tr_{Y/X}$ is nonsingular. \end{theorem} \begin{proof} The statements are local on $X$, so we may work on an affine chart $R\coloneqq S^{G}\subset S$.
+Let $L/\kay$ be a finite field extension and $G$ be a finite group acting (on the left) by $\kay$-endomorphisms on $L$.
+Letting $K\subset L$ denote the fixed subfield, then $L/K$ is Galois with Galois group $G$ if and only if $G$ acts faithfully on $L$.
+This is equivalent to $\Tr_{L/K}$ being nonsingular and having $[L:K]=o(G)$.
+We obtain the following analog of this principle as the main result of this section. \begin{theorem} A finite $G$-quotient $q\mathrel{:}Y \to X$ is a $G$-torsor if and only if $q_* \sO_Y$ is locally free of rank $o(G)$ and $\Tr_{Y/X}$ is nonsingular. \end{theorem} \begin{proof} The statements are local on $X$ and so we may work on an affine chart $R\coloneqq S^{G}\subset S$.
 Consider the fibered coproduct diagram